ashishgir/ClimateAnalysis/README.md

 Visualizations of temperature change by Mapping it on Dynamic Map in Jupyter, using "plotly" that shows changes in average temperature of countries with 10 years period <br>
 <br>
 # Social Network Analysis Technique
 Big Data Social Network Analysis (BDSNA) is the focal computational and graphical study of powerful techniques that can be used to identify clusters, patterns, hidden structures, generate business intelligence, in social relationships within social networks in terms of network theory.
 This study applies various social network analysis and visualization tools to examine the structure and patterns of interdisciplinary collaborations, as well as the recently evolving overall pattern.
+Centering around a few important disciplines, all fields related to Big Data research are aggregated into communities, suggesting some related research areas, and directions for Big Data research.
+An ever-changing roster of related disciplines provides support, as illustrated by the evolving graph of communities.

 # Load the data
 BigQuerysupports the following data formats when loading data into tables: CSV, JSON, AVRO, or Cloud Datastore backups.
 Data can be loaded into BigQuery using a job or by streaming records individually.
-Load jobs support three data sources:
+Load jobs support three data sources:<br>
 •Objects inGoogle Cloud Storage<br>
 •Data sent with the job orstreaming insert<br>
 •Google Cloud Datastorebackup<br>

 <br><img src="https://github.com/ashishgir/ClimateAnalysis/blob/master/Images/Storage1.PNG"> <br>

+# BigQuery
+BigQuery leverages a columnar storage format and compression algorithm to store data in Colossus in the most optimal way for reading large amounts of structured data.
+Colossus allows BigQuery users to scale to dozens of Petabytes in storage seamlessly, without paying the penalty of attaching much more expensive compute resources —typical with most traditional databases.

 <br><img src="https://github.com/ashishgir/ClimateAnalysis/blob/master/Images/BigQuery1.PNG"> <br>

+# Cloud Dataproc

+Cloud Dataproc is a managed Spark and Hadoop service that lets you take advantage of open source data tools for batch processing, querying, streaming, and machine learning.
+Cloud Dataproc automation helps you create clusters quickly, manage them easily, and save money by turning clusters off when you don't need them.
+With less time and money spent on administration, you can focus on your jobs and your data.

 # IMPLEMENTATION